pism/pism/doc/sphinx/manual/practical-usage.rst

 will run for 10000 years, saving the magnitude of horizontal velocities at the ice surface and at the base of ice every 10 years.
 Times are specified using a comma-separated list or a MATLAB-style range.
-See Table :numref:`tab-extras` for all the options controlling this feature.
+See :numref:`tab-extras` for all the options controlling this feature.
 Tables |diagnostics| list all the variable choices.

 Note that options :opt:`-extra_times`, :opt:`-save_times`, :opt:`-ts_times` take *dates*